 The creators of Elephant Lands based their plans on decades of elephant research and science-based care, developing a habitat that allows these intelligent and social animals to explore and play as they would in the wild — all while letting visitors get closer to the pack than ever before.

-Zoo-goers can even play zookeeper with the addition of interactive technology that allows visitors to identify a specific elephant then record how it’s behaving in its new habitat.
+Zoo-goers can also play zookeeper with the addition of interactive technology that allows visitors to identify a specific elephant then record how it’s behaving in its new habitat.
 The data collected from on-site ID stations and the Elephant Lands app will help the zoo learn more about its largest residents, making visitors part of important elephant research.

 New & upcoming at the zoo